Bread pakora is a very famous tea time snack in North India. But, you can have it any time.

-It is so popular that it is easily available in small shops in the streets and small restaurant.
+It is so popular that it is easily available in small shops in the streets and small restaurants.
 Many shops sell only bread pakora, samosa, tea only.

-Bread pakora, samosa and pakora tastes very good in rainy season and winters.
-But in India we eat it whole year.
+Bread pakora, samosa and pakora taste very good in the rainy season and winters.
+But in India, we eat it the whole year.

-Recipe of bread pakora is not difficult.
+The recipe for bread pakora is not difficult.
 Anyone can make bread pakora.
-Instead of having market bread pakora try home made bread pakora.
+Instead of having market bread pakora try homemade bread pakora.
 You will love it.